marklogic-community/marklogic-state-conductor/README.md

 The _State Conductor_ can be used to perform an arbitrary number of context-based processing actions on a subset of documents.
 Actions could include: invoking a [MarkLogic Data Hub](https://docs.marklogic.com/datahub/) flow, transforming a document, applying metadata, or calling an external process.

 The _State Conductor_ requires a "Driver" to process documents and move them through the installed Flows' states.
-The _State Conductor_ currently (release 0.4.0) supports a [CoRB2](https://github.com/marklogic-community/corb2) driver, and [CPF](https://docs.marklogic.com/guide/cpf) driver.
+The _State Conductor_ currently (release 0.6.0) supports a [CoRB2](https://github.com/marklogic-community/corb2) driver, [Data Services](https://github.com/aclavio/marklogic-state-conductor/tree/develop/state-conductor-dataservices) driver and [CPF](https://docs.marklogic.com/guide/cpf) driver.

 1. [Installation](#installation)
 2. [Usage](#usage)